 I often think back to my lowest moment and it overwhelms me to think of everything I've experienced because I made the decision to stay; the people I've met, the hearts I've loved, the music I've discovered, the trips I've taken, the lessons I've learned, the meals I've eaten, the puppies I've cuddled, the purpose I've stepped into, the friends I've made, the animals I've saved, the cozy moments I've sat at this computer writing.

 One of the questions I often get through this site is, "will I ever be happy?" and it hurts my heart because I know there are so many out there who genuinely fear not being able to experience happiness because of how aware they are to the pain of this world.
 And I get it.
 The world can get so heavy.
-Especially now - there is a lot going on energetically and it's causing a lot of distress.
+Especially now with so much karma being released and oppressive timelines being cleared - there is a lot going on energetically and it's causing a lot of distress.
 In personal lives and on the collective of this world as a whole.

 If you're feeling this life is getting heavy I want you to have faith.